Things aren't always pretty out there.

 Thankfully, they're the exceptions and not the rule.
-Let's go over seven publicly traded companies that are expected to stand tall this week by posting year-over-year improvement on the bottom line.
+Let's go over some publicly traded companies that are expected to stand tall this week by posting year-over-year improvement on the bottom line.

 Source: Thomson Reuters.